datastring/firefox-minnesota-only/README.md

 <img src="https://img.shields.io/github/license/datastring/firefox-sorry-minnesota-only" />
 </p>

-"Sorry, Minnesota Only" is a Firefox Extension that removes all states starting with "M" except Minnesota within most dropdown menus.
+[Sorry, Minnesota Only](https://addons.mozilla.org/en-US/firefox/addon/sorry-minnesota-only/) is a Firefox extension that removes all states starting with "M" except Minnesota within most dropdown menus.
 This allows you to press "M" in your keyboard and go directly to it, instead of any other state options.

 ## What it Does